pvcraven/arcade_book/source/labs/lab_05_loopy_lab/loopy_lab.rst

   look like one big square.
 * Remember, row controls up and down, so it corresponds to y.
 Column corresponds to x.
-* When working on sections 2-8, you can simple add to the x and/or y values to shift everything over.
+* When working on sections 2-8, you can simply add to the x and/or y values to shift everything over.
 For example, just add 300 to all the x values in section 2, to put it in the second box.
 * Each section is 300x300 pixels.